 A lack of varied payment options, along with longwinded membership forms and steep delivery charges are some of the reasons behind many an abandoned shopping cart.
 As technology advances so will consumer expectations, and ecommerce retailers should not underestimate or ignore the payment preferences of their customers.

 It is important to be able to understand the preferred method of payment of your target audience and enhance their experience.
-So, how about offering COD or exploring the option of allowing customers pay via instalment payments?
+So, how about offering COD or exploring the option of allowing customers to pay via instalment payments?
 Allowing multicurrency transactions thereby giving overseas customers the opportunity to pay in the currency they know best could be another choice.
 Perhaps that day is not very far away that Bitcoins could be used to pay as well.
 So, the bottom line is – Give the paying customer the choice and satisfaction of using his favorite mode of payment as long as it goes towards beefing up your sales and revenue…..